ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    followed by "-ID".
 For example, the mnemonic identifier for AN1 would be AN1-NODE-ID.

-   The JSON language does not support the insertion of comments that have been instead found to be useful when writing the examples.
+   The JSON language does not inherently support the insertion of comments.
    This document will insert comments into the JSON code as JSON name/value pair with the JSON name string starting with the "//" characters.
    For example, when describing the example of a TE Topology instance representing the ODU Abstract Topology exposed by the Transport PNC,